cprice-ping/Profile-PF-CIAM/README.md

 ### PingID SDK - Special Considerations
 The PingID adapter uses the secrets from your PingID tenant to create the proper calls to the service.
 As such, storing those values in a public location, such as GitHub, should be considered **risky**.

 For this Profile, you can place the text from a `pingidsdk.properties` file into `postman_vars.json`.
-The API calls will base64 encode and inject into the PingID Adapter and HTML Form (for Self-Service Password Reset)
+The API calls will base64 encode and inject into the PingIDSDK Adapter and HTML Form (for Self-Service Password Reset)

 ### Authentication Policy
 Extended Property Selector